Designated Senior Lead for Safeguarding (DSL):

 • We teach and reinforce the Protective Behaviours themes of 1) Everyone has the right to feel safe all the time, and 2) You can talk about a problem no matter how awful or small, through collective worship and the PSHRE curriculum.
 Susie Betley (DDSL, PSHRE Lead & MH Lead) is Protective Behaviours trained to Level 2.

-• Susie Betley is trained in Families First Assessment and the Early Help Module for supporting vulnerable families with our local Rib Valley Family Support Worker, Jane House, who is based at Edwinstree.
+• Susie Betley is trained in Families First Assessment and the Early Help Module for supporting vulnerable families.

 • Susie Betley is also a Mental Health First Aider and can support families in crisis.